-The Royal Society of Biology
+The Royal Society of Biology: New identity and website design

 We have been working with the Royal Society of Biology since the beginning of 2024, initially to design and develop their new website and then to refresh their identity and develop assets to support their communications with young people, members, professional biologists and the wider world.